RyanSusana/elepy/README.md

 Elepy is also modular.
 All modules must extend the ElepyModule class and they can be hooked onto with the `elepyInstance.addModule(...)` method.
 The image upload module and the Elepy Admin Panel module are examples.

+## Elepy Admin Panel

+Elepy comes bundled with an Admin Panel.

+This module comes built-in with a User rest model.
+It communicates with the `/config` route to dynamically generate a nice UI to handle all of Elepy's features.
+It is built using 2 frameworks, VueJS and UIKit.
+It is currently limited to models that are 2 deep, so objects inside of objects is about as far as it goes.
+The UI is very informative, modern and user-friendly.

+It features:

+ - All of Elepy's functionality, this includes but is not limited to: basic routes, search and sort
+ - A rich UI dedicated to speed and user-friendliness.
+A lot of attention was put to detail and interaction going smoothly
+ - A built in user model that generates a base admin user that you can log into(if there are no users in the database) it also uses BCrypt to automatically encrypt passwords.
+ - *More features soon to come...*